trimstray/nginx-admins-handbook/README.md

 - [Emiller’s Guide To Nginx Module Development](https://www.evanmiller.org/nginx-modules-guide.html)
 - [Emiller’s Advanced Topics In Nginx Module Development](https://www.evanmiller.org/nginx-modules-guide-advanced.html)

 These are definitely the best assets for us and in the first place you should seek help there.
-Moreover, in order to improve your knowledge please see [Books](#books) chapter.
-It contains top literature on NGINX.
+Moreover, in order to improve your knowledge, please see [Books](#books) chapter - it contains top literature on NGINX.

 ## Why I created this handbook